aerospike-community/aerospike-linqpad-driver/README.md

 ## API Documentation

-LINQPad API documentation can be found [here](https://github.com/aerospike-community/aerospike-linqpad-driver/blob/main/Help/index.html).
+LINQPad API documentation can be found in the [Help Folder](Help).
+Open the index.html file in your browser.

 ## Prerequisites